-Hollister is a locally well-known bar and restaurant owner whose properties have included, at various points, Bordello/One-Eyed Gypsy (closed), the Brite Spot, Cliff’s Edge, Villians Tavern (closed), 4100 Bar, the Canfield-Moreno Estate, and Sunset Pacific Motel — a long-vacant eyesore better known by its nickname, the “Bates Motel.”
+Hollister is a locally well-known bar and restaurant owner whose properties have included, at various points, Bordello/One-Eyed Gypsy (closed), Alexander’s Brite Spot (sold), Cliff’s Edge, Villians Tavern (closed), 4100 Bar, the Canfield-Moreno Estate, and Sunset Pacific Motel — a long-vacant eyesore better known by its nickname, the “Bates Motel.”
 As unlikely as it sounds, Hollister supposedly began amassing her fortune by making and selling decorative pillows.
 She then parlayed that into Odalisque, an interior design company whose client list, according to a very web 1.0 site, “read like a Hollywood Who’s Who list.
 Tom Petty, Madonna, Tim Burton, Sylvestor [sic] Stallone, Carla Gugino, John Malkovitch [sic], Patricia Arquette, Rosetta Getty, Nicholas Cage, Rick Ruben [sic], Anthony Keidis [sic], and Peter Guber were all regular patrons.”

 Hollister was also, until recently, the would-be owner of the former Earle C. Anthony Estate — a sprawling 1920s property I can see from my shower window.
 I can’t say that I paid much attention to the legal battle which occurred surrounding it but to summarize as best I can, it was for many years home to a convent of the Sisters of the Immaculate Heart of Mary.
 Pop singer Katy Perry attempted to purchase it in 2015 but the Sisters planned on selling it to Hollister.
 According to a judge, however, the actual owner was the Los Angeles Archdiocese.
 One of the nun’s begged Perry not to purchase the convent and then died in court.
 The judge, however, ruled that Hollister had “acted with malice, oppression or fraud” in the dispute and the jury decided that Hollister should pay over $15 million in damages — after which Hollister declared bankruptcy.
 She’s since sold several of her properties (the owners of Ostrich Farm recently bought Alexander’s Brite Spot) and now rumor has it the church is next.